 DAIS is starting a new Spanish speaking support group for victims of domestic violence on Tuesdays.
 The group is open to anyone who identifies as female that has experienced intimate partner violence at some point in their life.
 They request that clients call the helpline number to let DAIS know they are coming at (608) 251-4445.

-The Madison Dental Initiative (MDI) is no longer accepting any new referrals for new patients unless it comes directly from the Salvation Army and their current waiting list is very long.
-MDI will continue to accept a person who is experiencing severe dental pain during their emergency clinic, but these patients will not be eligible for routine care.
+The Madison Dental Initiative (MDI) is no longer accepting any new referrals for new patients unless it comes directly from The Salvation Army and their current waiting list is very long.
+MDI will continue to accept people who are experiencing severe dental pain during their emergency clinic, but these patients will not be eligible for routine care.

 Video of the Dane CoC Data Committee’s training on Chronic Homelessness Definition and Documentation from Tuesday, May 24, 2016 is available here.